NFL picks this week, Vegas odds: 2026 Championship Round expert predictions against the spread, parlay, props

 SportsLine's top NFL experts reveal their best bets for Broncos vs. Patriots in the AFC Championship Game and Rams vs. Seahawks in the NFC Championship Game

 The 2026 NFL playoffs continue on Sunday with the AFC Championship Game and the NFC Championship Game.
 Patriots vs. Broncos (+3.5) kicks off at 3 p.m.
-ET, followed by Rams vs. Seahawks (-2.5) at 6:30 p.m.
+ET, with that NFL line having dropped since opening at Patriots -5.5, followed by Rams vs. Seahawks (-2.5) at 6:30 p.m.
 ET.
 Those who've made NFL picks against the spread all year are probably aware that New England and Seattle each have a league-high of 13 spread wins this season.
 The Rams (12) are just behind them, but with Denver having just eight ATS victories, the Broncos could be ones to fade with Championship Round NFL predictions.

 While that could have you leaning towards one side in the AFC title game, what should you make of the NFC Championship Game with your NFL bets?
 They split their two regular season matchups both versus the line and outright, with the Rams winning the first by two points and the Seahawks winning the second by one point.
 Before locking in any Championship Round NFL picks or NFL prop bets, be sure to check out the Championship Round NFL best bets and predictions from SportsLine's red-hot Vegas experts.